pavanm555/fam-pay-data-engineering-assignment/README.md

 - Pandas `ewm()` is used for EMA as it follows the standard formula
 - Final 24 months are selected per ticker

+## Additional Analysis & Visualizations
+To further validate data quality and better understand the dataset, I performed additional exploratory analysis and visualizations in a separate Jupyter notebook.

 ## How to Run
 ```bash
 pip install -r requirements.txt